kubevious/kubevious/README.md

 [![Codefresh build status](https://g.codefresh.io/api/badges/pipeline/kubevious/default%2Fkubevious-master?type=cf-1)](https://g.codefresh.io/public/accounts/kubevious/pipelines/5dfac9226e1ebecb0fd3775d)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-Modern application deployments are very complex.
+**Kubevious** is an highly graphical interface for interacting with Kubernetes clusters.

+## Why Kubevious?
+Running applications on top of Kubernetes produces dosens of configurations.
 It is hard to make sense of existing deployments. **Kubevious** is made to help operators to navigate  infrastructure and deployment configurations.

 ![Kubevious Intro](docs/screens/intro.png)

 ## Running Kubevious
+Kubevious can be used for any Kubernetes distrubution and runs within the cluster.
 Deploy using Helm:

 ```sh
 kubectl create namespace kubevious